Original North American area codes: Numbering plan areas

-By 1945, initial concepts for a nationwide numbering plan anticipated a division of the continent into between fifty and seventy-five numbering plan areas.
-For this size of the network, a unique two-digit code for each numbering plan area (NPA) would have been sufficient.
-However, AT&T wanted to preserve existing dialing practices by only dialing the local number for local calls; it was therefore necessary to distinguish the NPA codes from central office codes automatically by the switching system.
-Central office codes already could not have the digits 0 and 1 in either of the first two positions, because no letters were mapped to those to represent exchange names.
-This was the opportunity for distinction, but only when 0 or 1 were used in the second position, because switching systems already suppressed single loop interruption (corresponding to 1) automatically, and 0 was used to reach an operator or long-distance desk.
+By 1945, initial concepts for a nationwide numbering plan anticipated a division of the continent into between fifty and seventy-five numbering plan areas (NPAs).
+For this size of the network, a unique two-digit code for each numbering plan area would have been sufficient.
+However, AT&T wanted to preserve existing dialing practices for subscribers who only dialed the local telephone number for local calls.
+It was therefore necessary to distinguish the NPA codes from central office codes automatically by the switching system.
+Previous practice also dictated that central office codes could not have the digits 0 and 1 in either of the first two positions, because no letters were mapped to those to represent exchange names and switching systems automatically suppressed single (spurious) loop interruptions (corresponding to digit 1).
+Dialing 0 was already used to reach an operator or long-distance desk.
+This was the opportunity for automatic distinction of NPA codes from central office prefixes, but only when 0 or 1 were used in the second position of the NPA code.

-Therefore, numbering plan area codes, often called just area codes, were defined to have three digits, with the middle digit being 0 or 1.
-Area codes with the middle digit 0 were assigned to numbering plan areas that comprised an entire state or province, while jurisdictions with multiple numbering plan areas received area codes having 1 as the second digit.
+Therefore, numbering plan area codes, often termed just area codes, were defined to have three digits, with the middle digit being 0 or 1.
+Initially, area codes with the middle digit 0 were assigned to numbering plan areas that comprised an entire state or province, while jurisdictions with multiple numbering plan areas received area codes having 1 as the second digit.
+As network growth and routing changes could not be predicted accurately over more than a few years, this pattern was abandoned by 1956, when call routing into New Jersey was divided between two toll centers.

-The geographic layout of numbering plan areas across the North American continent was chosen primarily according to national, state, and territorial boundaries in Canada and the United States.
+The geographic layout of numbering plan areas across the North American continent was chosen primarily according to national, state, and territorial boundaries in the United States and Canada.
 While originally considered, no numbering plan area in the United States included more than a single state, but in Canada NPA 902 comprised all three provinces of The Maritimes in the far east.
 The largest states, and some states with suitable call routing infrastructure were divided into smaller entities, resulting in fifteen states and provinces that were subdivided further, creating 46 NPAs.
 Forty NPAs were assigned to entire states or provinces.

-The original configuration of the North American Numbering Plan assigned eighty-six area codes in October 1947, one each to every numbering plan area.
+The original configuration of the continental numbering plan assigned eighty-six area codes in October 1947, one each to every numbering plan area.

 The territories of the United States, which included Alaska, and Hawaii, did not receive area codes at first, nor did the territories of Canada or Newfoundland and Labrador, which was a British dominion at the time.